Jannath19/flask_e2e_project/README.md

 - Docker (Containerization)
 ## Steps to Running the Web-Service

 The Flask web application can be deployed in three different ways: locally, using Docker, and cloud deployment with Azure.
-The following instructions guide you on how to run the application for each deployment method.

 ### Deploying Locally